drwpow/envy-docs/README.md

 Quick and easy Markdown documentation for projects.

-This is most easily hosted via **[GitHub Pages](https://pages.github.com/)**, and you can follow the [directions below](#user-content-how-to-deploy) However, or all other use cases, you can really do whatever you’d like with the documentation since it will just spit out static HTML documentation.
+This is most easily hosted via **[GitHub Pages](https://pages.github.com/)**, and you can follow the [directions below](#user-content-how-to-deploy).
+However, for all other use cases, you can really do whatever you’d like with the documentation since it will just spit out static HTML documentation.

 **Contents**